Plan a Visit

 When is Sunday School?

 The Middle and High School Youth meet with their groups at 11:00am on Sunday mornings.
 The younger children begin in the sanctuary with their parents at both the 9:30am and 11:00am services.
 Following a story and the song “Touch the Earth, Reach the Sky,” the children follow the “Keeper of the Flame” out of the sanctuary to their religious education activities.
 Both the 9:30am and 11:00am religious education sessions end one hour after the worship service begins.
+Please note: During July and early August, children’s religious education will Begin at 10:30 and end at approximately 11:30.

 How do I register my children?